 - Subdivide each chromosome into short segments, which we call "windows."
 In our implementation, all windows contain exactly 96 SNPs.
 This number was chosen to balance computational cost and accuracy.
-(Note that these windows are not the same as the ones chosen for genotype phasing [see Figure 3.1, section B] and that we use 10 SNPs per window in the example in order to make it easier to follow.) - 2.
-For each pair of individuals, identify windows in which the alleles at all SNPs in one of the individual's two phased haplotypes are identical to all the alleles at the same positions in one of the other individual's phased haplotypes.
-We call these "seed matches" (see Figure 3.1, section D). - 3.
-For each seed match, we attempt to extend the seed match in both directions along the chromosome until (a) the beginning or end of the chromosome is reached, or (b) a homozygous mismatch is detected.
+(Note that these windows are not the same as the ones chosen for genotype phasing [see Figure 3.1, section B] and that we use 10 SNPs per window in the example in order to make it easier to follow.) - For each pair of individuals, identify windows in which the alleles at all SNPs in one of the individual's two phased haplotypes are identical to all the alleles at the same positions in one of the other individual's phased haplotypes.
+We call these "seed matches" (see Figure 3.1, section D).

+- 3. For each seed match, we attempt to extend the seed match in both directions along the chromosome until (a) the beginning or end of the chromosome is reached, or (b) a homozygous mismatch is detected.
 A homozygous mismatch is a pair of genotypes at the same SNP that are incompatible regardless of how they are phased (for example, one individual has two A's and the other individual has two G's).
 The estimated IBD region is defined by the start and end positions of the SNPs included in the extended segment (see Figure 3.1, section D). - 4.
 Calculate the length of the candidate matching segment in terms of genetic distance, measured in centimorgans (cM).
 Genetic distance is proportional to the expected rate of recombinations along that stretch of chromosome.
 Since individual chromosomes accumulate recombination events through successive generations of inheritance, IBD segments spanning large genetic distances suggest more recent inheritance.
 Below, we explain how we use the genetic distance of detected IBD segments to estimate relationships. - 5.
-If the segment is longer than 8 cM, we retain the segment to store as a match in our database, unless we dismiss it as identity by state (see Section 4.2).
+The segment is retained as part of a match in our database, provided that (i) the segment is at least 6 cM, (ii) the segment is part of a match with segment lengths that sum to at least 8 cM, and (iii) the match is not dismissed as identity by state (see Section 4.2).